Dorian

 David was watching him.
 “What’d she say?”

 “She was checking in.
 Felt bad about how everything ended between me and Ryin,” Dorian said, still processing.
 “But she sounded. . . off.
-Like something was bothering her.”
+Like something’s going on.”

 “You think she knows?”
 David asked, voice low.
 “About Ryin and Tony?”